This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 You can send both files for translation by ICanLocalize.

 You can upload the resource files in UTF-16 or UTF-8 encoding.
 The tool will extract pairs of labels and strings (and comments if there are any).
-Professional translators, who have ample experience in localizing iPhone applications, will translate just the strings.
+Professional translators, who have ample experience in localizing iOS applications, will translate just the strings.
 You will communicate directly with your translators to make sure that translation is not just accurate, but also adapted to the culture and customs of other countries.

 You will need to create an account (free).
-Then, create an iPhone translation project, upload your resource files, choose which languages to translate to and pay for the translation.
+Then, create an iOS translation project, upload your resource files, choose which languages to translate to and pay for the translation.
 Once completed, you’ll be able to download the localized resource files and import back to your application.

 And, even long after the translation has been completed, should you ever need to update or fix it, our translators will be happy to help.